What Is Cantilever Bridge?

 The Cantilever bridge is a widely constructed bridge all over the world.
 These bridges are widely adopted mainly because They do not need any support.
 Usually, cantilever bridges are built when providing many supports is not possible.

-Type Of Cantilever Bridges
+Types Of Cantilever Bridge

 The cantilever bridges are mainly divided into two types: